Gateway City TTOD Planning and Design Competition

 Call for Participants

 MassINC invites Gateway City planning and development teams to participate in the 2020 Transformative Transit-Oriented Development (TTOD) Planning and Design Competition.
 The purpose of the competition is to connect Gateway City planning and development teams and community-based organizations with budding urban leaders from our state’s universities and colleges.
-Click here to see the Call for Proposals document which includes an overview of the competition’s guidelines, requirements, and scoring factors.

 This competition pairs each city’s planning and development team(s) with students and community groups to plan and design either a transit-oriented district plan or a tactical project that will connect important places of activity and growth with your high-capacity transit hub.
 If cities are already paired with a student team, this competition will help bring the project to the attention of state leaders and potential funders.